 For the first time in several decades, the President has indicated a bias towards a weaker dollar.
 The nation who has a stronger currency finds it harder to sell their products and services overseas, while those with weaker currencies tend to see increases in their export trade balance.

 The problem is not a weak dollar policy on its own.
 In fact, it does make some logical sense, and could potentially be helpful to some corporations and individuals.

 The issue is that the announcement came suddenly.
 Any time a policy shift is indicated to occur over a sudden or very short time period, there will always be growing pains for the nation involved.

 Companies which manufacture goods in America will benefit from a weaker dollar policy.
 However, if they buy supplies and resources from overseas, even the U.S.-based corporations will see their costs rise at the same time.

 It is too soon to tell exactly how weak dollar policy will play out in effect all the corporations here in America.
-We can know is that it will help some, while hurting others, and the most we can hope for is that the net result is an overall positive one or than it is a negative one.
+We can know is that it will help some while hurting others, and the most we can hope for is that the net result is an overall positive one or that it is a negative one.